Sword swallowing: Guinness World Records

-In 2009, the Guinness World Record for longest sword swallowed was achieved by Natasha Veruschka with a 58 cm (22.83 in) sword.
+In 2009, the Guinness World Record for Longest Sword Swallowed was achieved by Natasha Veruschka with a 58 cm sword.

-The Guinness World Record for 'Most swords swallowed underwater' is 5 and was achieved at the Aquarium of the Smokies on February 13, 2016 by Chris Steele.
+The Guinness World Record for Most Swords Swallowed Underwater is five and was achieved at Ripley's Aquarium of the Smokies on February 13, 2016 by Chris Steele.
 He was also the first person to swallow a sword underwater on May 9, 2006 at Manly Ocean World Aquarium in Sydney Australia.
 He performed this underwater feat in a tank of live sharks.

 Chayne Hultgren (a.k.a.
-The Space Cowboy) also holds the most official Guinness World Records for sword swallowing including 'Most swords swallowed at once' (24 swords), 'Most swords swallowed while juggling' (18 swords), 'Most swords swallowed while riding a unicycle' (3 swords swallowed on a 3m tall unicycle) and 'Longest lightning bolt to strike swallowed sword'.
-The measured distance the stream of electrical discharge traveled from Australia's largest Tesla Coil, owned and operated by Peter Terren (a.k.a.
-Dr Electric), to the handle of Chayne's swallowed sword was 3 feet 10 inches.
+The Space Cowboy) also holds the most official Guinness World Records for sword swallowing including Most Swords Swallowed at Once (24 swords), Most Swords Swallowed While Juggling (18 swords), Most Swords Swallowed While Riding a Unicycle (three swords swallowed on a 3 m unicycle) and Longest Lightning Bolt to Strike Swallowed Sword.
+The measured distance the stream of electrical discharge traveled from Australia's largest Tesla coil, owned and operated by Peter Terren (a.k.a.
+Dr Electric), to the handle of Chayne's swallowed sword was 3 ft 10 in.
 The sword blade measured 62 cm and was swallowed all the way to the hilt on April 20, 2013, at Perth, WA, Australia.

 As of July 2016 The Space Cowboy holds 44 official Guinness World Records.
 He is Australia's most prolific record breaker.

-In 2017, the Guinness World Record for "Largest Curve in a Sword Swallowed" was achieved by Franz Huber with a 133-degree curved sword.
+In 2017, the Guinness World Record for Largest Curve in a Sword Swallowed was achieved by Franz Huber with a 133-degree curved sword.

-Brad Byers holds the Guinness World Record for "The Most Swords Swallowed and Twisted at One Time" by swallowing ten 27-inch swords one at a time and then twisting all ten swords 180 degrees in his throat.
+Brad Byers holds the Guinness World Record for The Most Swords Swallowed and Twisted at One Time by swallowing ten 27 in swords one at a time and then twisting all ten swords 180 degrees in his throat.

 Thomas Blackthorne made the sword known as "The Sword of Swords".
 It holds the Guinness World Record for the most swallowed sword and has been swallowed by 40 of the world's most known sword swallowers.

 Wang Lei from Dezhou, China holds the Guinness World Record for most swords swallowed in three minutes (27).

 In 2023, Heather Holliday became the first person to hold a title for swallowing a neon tube.